Graduate Medical Education Office

-- Acquisition of appropriate visa for the current training year (if applicable) by your start date
+- If applicable, acquire appropriate training visa for the current training year.

-- Compliance with CPR and other life-saving training (refer to policy 9.35) within the first three months of employment.
-View Lifesaving Certification Requirements
+- Compliance with CPR and other life-saving training within the first three months of employment.

-- Completion of Road to A Harrassment-Free Workplace session within first year of employment
+- Completion of Road to A Harassment-Free Workplace session within first year of employment.

 If you would like a copy of a particular policy, please contact the GME office.